The Rheumatoid Arthritis Warrior’s RA

 Consequently, as hard as I try to avoid it, sometimes, the blog is about me.
 After all, I am the person who writes it.

 I confess: I am a person who is fighting Rheumatoid Arthritis.
 And I have insurance issues.
 And I am trying to find a new doctor.
-And I am struggling like the dickens to get my website published which I have been working on for a couple of years.
+And I am struggling like the dickens to get my website published which I have been working on for a long time.
 So, if you think of it, could you pray for me, too?

 Postblog: This weekend, I took time to catch up on a couple of RA blogs.
 (Isn’t it grand there are so many that I can’t keep up?!!)
 I have even found 2 this week which use the word “warrior” when discussing Rheumatoid Arthritis.
 Our movement definitely continues to gain momentum.
 Fight on!
 (More on “warrior” in an upcoming post…)